janina-rinke/HGT_in_ants/atom_scripts/5_Prokaryotic_Gene_Annotation.md

 ```

 ####1.2 Run `dfast` on the cluster
+The dfast command-line tool is also referred to as dfast-core to differentiate it from its online version.
 ##### Install `dfast` with `conda`:
 ```bash
 # Create a conda environment with python